olinjs/olinjs/lessons/08-tests-tasks/README.md

 As you can see, you have tons of choices when setting up a JavaScript testing environment.
 We'll proceed using an environment we recommend, but it really is only a recommendation -- when you start a new project, it's a good idea to survey your testing options to see what will be the best fit.

-##Getting Started with Mocha and Chai for Server-Side Testing
+##Server-Side Testing with Mocha and Chai

 That was a lot of high-level explanation of what we are trying to do, why, and what tools we'll be using, so now it's time to get into setting up our testing environment, starting with server-side tests, which are generally simpler.